 The sense I get from this material is that giving miracles is my real job, the real reason I am here, and I am meant to be on the job all the time, every minute.
 I clock in the moment I get up, and I never clock out.
-I thus start each day with the prayer, "Help me to perform whatever miracles you want of me today" (from the Introduction as it appeared in the Urtext).
+I thus start each day with the prayer, “Help me to perform whatever miracles you want of me today” (T-1.15.2:4).
 And I see each day as being about giving miracles.
-That's what miracle principle 15 means when it says, "Each day should be devoted to miracles."
+That’s what miracle principle 15 means when it says, “Each day should be devoted to miracles.”

 To do this, I have to keep myself in a right-minded state.
-If "miracles are expressions of love" (T-1.I.35), then I can't do them unless I have love in me to express.
-If "miracles are expressions of miracle-mindedness" (T-2.V.3:1), then I can't do them unless I have miracle-mindedness in me to express.
+If “miracles are expressions of love” (T‑1.35.5:3), then I can’t do them unless I have love in me to express.
+If “the miracle is an expression of miracle-mindedness” (T-2.VIII.1:1), then I can’t do them unless I have miracle-mindedness in me to express.
 And this means guarding my thoughts, protecting my state of mind from wrong-minded thoughts.
 Jesus wants me to guard my thoughts all the time, so that I will always be ready to give miracles on his behalf:

-You are not used to miracle-minded thinking, but you can be trained to think that way.
-All miracle workers need that kind of training.
+Human beings are not used to miraculous thinking, but they can be trained to think that way.

 The point of all of this is that I am always holding myself ready to give miracles, ready for any opportunity that may arise, as this passage so clearly explains: